-The Income Tax Bill 2025 was introduced by Finance Minister Nirmala Sitharaman in the Lok Sabha on 13th February 2025 aims to replace the existing Income Tax Act 1961.
-However, the government withdrew the Income Tax Bill 2025 on 8th August 2025 as an updated version of the Bill is to be presented on 11th August 2025.
+The new act is effective from 1st April 2025.
+The Income Tax Act 2025 was introduced by Finance Minister Nirmala Sitharaman in the Lok Sabha on 13th February 2025 aims to replace the existing Income Tax Act 1961.

-The provisions of the Income Tax Bill 2025 will be applicable after it is passed by both the houses of the parliament and is assented by the President of India.
-The Bill is likely to come into effect from 1st April 2026.
+The provisions of the Income Tax Act 2025 will be applicable after it is passed by both the houses of the parliament and is assented by the President of India.
+The Act comes into effect from 1st April 2026.

 “Tax Year” means a period of 12 months commencing from 1st April and ending on 31st March of the following year.